All Episodes

 You know, remember Loretta Lynch under her watch, because that was an important point.

-She was just about to make the decision about whether or not Bill Clinton's wife, when they met on the tarmac in Arizona, had committed crimes while overseeing the investigation into his wife and that private email server.
+Although Loretta Lynch described the meeting as primarily social, talking about golf and grandchildren, she was just about to make the decision about whether or not Bill Clinton's wife, when they met on the tarmac in Arizona, had committed crimes while overseeing the investigation into his wife and that private email server.

 And there's one law after another.

-There was nobody in the world that would be facing the crimes that Hillary was facing, and the attorney general meets with that person's spouse.
+There was nobody in the world that would be facing the crimes that Hillary was facing, and the Attorney General meets with that person's spouse.

-That's never gonna happen.
+That's never going to happen.

-Or employees shall uh endeavor to avoid any actions creating the appearance that they're violating the law or ethical standards.
+Or employees shall endeavor to avoid any actions creating the appearance that they're violating the law or ethical standards.

 These are specific mandates.